Access4all/a11y-checklist/en/wcag/3-understandable/3.2-predictable/3.2.2-on-input/README.md

 ## Understanding (long)

 When interacting with an element, it should not lead to a change in context: This includes reloading the current page (or reloading, replacing or removing the part of the page on which the focussed element is located), as well as redirecting to another page.
-Such behaviour is often unpredictable, disrupts the flow of interaction and leads to confusion, especially when using assistive technology (such as screen readers, but also keyboards, see 📜-2.1.1).
+Such behaviour is often unpredictable, disrupts the flow of interaction and leads to confusion, especially when using assistive technology (such as screen readers, but also keyboards, see **📜-2.1.1 Keyboard**).

 Make sure, for example, that selecting an entry in a combo box (`<select>`) does not automatically reload the page; leave control with the user (e.g. by requiring them to activate a switch).
 Correctly programmed HTML code should already fulfil these requirements.